EddyVerbruggen/nativescript-admob/README.md

 ```

 ### preloadInterstitial
-Use this for instance `showInterstitial` while loading your view, so it's ready for the moment you want to actually show it (by calling `showInterstitial`).
+Use this for instance while loading your view, so it's ready for the moment you want to actually show it (by calling `showInterstitial`).

 Note that the parameters are identical to `createInterstitial`.